openjdk/jdk/doc/testing.md

 instead.
 Not all tests will run successfully on the exploded image, but using this target can greatly improve rebuild times for certain workflows.

-Previously, `make test` was used invoke an old system for running test, and `make run-test` was used for the new test framework.
+Previously, `make test` was used to invoke an old system for running tests, and `make run-test` was used for the new test framework.
 For backward compatibility with scripts and muscle memory, `run-test` (and variants like `exploded-run-test` or `run-test-tier1`) are kept as aliases.
-The old system can still be accessed for some time using `cd test && make`.

 Some example command-lines: